Kanoboot/jobutils/README.md

 Script shows a bridge example and explains some things about how to use ox_core

 There is a shared config for debugging and bridging.
 And there is a client sided and server sided config, for this script it doesn't really matter how you config your stuff, just know that server sided cofigs can't be dumped and therefor are a bit "safer".

+Right now is has the following functions:
+- Duty toggle (this is handled through the player.get functions)
+- Salary function (this is self explanatory in the script)